* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 5. Once crispy, serve immediately.

 Given the harsh direct heat of an air fryer, it’s best to check the bacon regularly to make sure it doesn’t burn or dry out.
+Depending on size and cut, the bacon can heat up really quickly, so watch it closely.

+Results: This is the method I’d recommend for guaranteed crispiness.
 However, it’s not ideal if your bacon is already verging on overcooked, as it will only serve to dry it out more.

 How to store bacon

-You can keep cooked bacon in the fridge for up to five days.
+You can store cooked bacon in the fridge for up to five days.
 After cooling it to room temperature, dab away excess fat with a paper towel and store the bacon in a sandwich bag or a shallow, airtight container.
 Alternatively, wrap the bacon up tightly in foil or plastic wrap before placing it in the fridge.

 Although the bacon will remain safe to eat for up to 5 days, it may start to dry out after 3-4 days.